Sardingfish/Sardingfish.github.io/_posts/2019-08-16-GMT-scripts.md

 [TOC]

-Some Useful GMT scripts in GNSS
+Some Useful GMT scripts in GNSS, there may be a better reading experience here: [https://github.com/Sardingfish/GMT-scripts](https://github.com/Sardingfish/GMT-scripts)

 ##### **Pcolor Maps**